 iBattz Mojo Refuel

 The Refuel is about the same as many of the others with one massive standout: A replaceable battery.
-Every other iPhone 5 battery case needs to stay attached to the phone, but with the Mojo you can carry multiple batteries giving you effectively unlimited talk time.
+Every other case here needs to stay attached to the phone, but with the Mojo you can carry multiple batteries giving you effectively unlimited talk time.
 It’s perfect if you know you’ll be away from a charger for a long time.
 Say, during that Mars mission you were about to go on.
 It has a standard 2200 mAh per battery, so each swap will give you a full charge.
 It is a little more expensive at $70+ but also has the potential for the most life.
 [Purchase]

 The Energi is a dark horse.
 It doesn’t carry much more power than any of the others, nor is it especially stylish, so what does it bring to the table?
 How about being two cases in one.
-Not only does the Energi give you a great battery case with 2500 mAh of power (translation: about 2200 mAh) but you can slide off the battery case and there is a hard-shell inner case that will help protect your phone even without the bulky outer part.
+Not only does the Energi give you a great battery with 2500 mAh of power (translation: about 2200 mAh) but you can slide off the case and there is a hard-shell inner case that will help protect your phone even without the bulky outer part.
 It is like lingerie made of armor for your iPhone.
 Practical and sexy, that is how Tylt does it.
 Expect a $100 price tag since you’re essentially getting double the gear.
 [Purchase]

 uNu Aero Series